UndeadSec/DockerSpy/README.md

 ## How DockerSpy Works

-DockerSpy obtains information from DockerHub and uses regular expressions to inspect the content for sensitive information, such as secrets.
+DockerSpy obtains information from Docker Hub and uses regular expressions to inspect the content for sensitive information, such as secrets.

 ## Getting Started